Topics and Descriptions

 4.2 Fiber Optics for Communications

-Encompasses transport optical fibers (single mode, multicore, multimode) for long haul and data center applications, as well as fiber-based devices such as multiplexers and demultiplexers, fiber-optic amplifiers, switches, resonators, signal processing technologies and novel architectures and components for data ncenter applications.
+Encompasses transport optical fibers (single mode, multicore, multimode) for long haul and data center applications, as well as fiber-based devices such as multiplexers and demultiplexers, fiber-optic amplifiers, switches, resonators, signal processing technologies and novel architectures and components for data center applications.
 Specialty fibers for communications or sensing applications, such as hollow core, plastic (polymer) or photonic crystal fibers, are also included in this subtopic.

 4.3 Devices and Subsystems for Optical Communications